 Doctor Drozd has a lovely accent.
 He’s read all the reports about me being dragged howling with laughter from the wreckage, hugging the woman’s manual and making sure no one nicked my nice new pendant.
 Apparently I screamed, “Whithersoever art thou taking me, foul nobbling knaves?” fell over and tried to find out how much fun could be had while being run over by an ambulance.

 I adore this new job – and my invisible friend.
 We’ve called ourselves ‘Thingy and Wozzer – Death Detectives’.
-I’m the only living human to have been issued with over ninety death certificates.
+I’m the only living human to have been issued over ninety death certificates in under six months.

 It’s the variety and the lack of nine-to-fives that I love.
 It took emergency services three weeks to dig me out of a glacier once but some deaths are over in moments and we have the rest of the day to ourselves.

 Over-enthusiasm doesn’t pay off though.
 The incident at the reptile house in London Zoo was a bit rushed and I tried to do too much in one go.
-It became impossible to tell which rapidly-growing swelling was caused by which wriggly thing and I was carried away looking like a giant amoeba with rigor mortis.
+It became impossible to tell which rapidly-growing swelling was caused by which wriggly thing and I was carried away looking like a giant amoeba with rigor mortis, trying to explode.

 But now is fun and involves lying on a couch … yes really … being in a room with bookshelves on all the walls and spoken to by a man with an enchanting voice.
 Sometimes I tune out of his accent and even try to understand what he’s saying.